 “While I am currently happy at my firm, I am interested in the tech world and especially in how it is shaping the world.

 When I think about my future, I would like to be part of the change, but I am not sure if in a lawyer’s role.

 I truly believe that the jobs of the future will require flexible skills, and I am not entirely sure that I would like to be a lawyer for the rest of my life”.

-This person is not alone.
-We speak to hundreds of lawyers looking for a change – and like this person, some of them admit that a non-legal role at a tech company would be very attractive.
+Many lawyers feel the same way as this Magic Circle lawyer, and some admit that a non-legal role at a tech company would be very attractive.

-As a lawyer, especially if you’ve worked in private practice, you have qualities that are desirable for many commercial teams: high IQ, strong work ethic, attention to detail, ability to work well under pressure (which unlikely will be at the level you are used to anyway), keeping a cool head in crisis situations, an ability to build relationships and establish trust – as well as business development experience and public speaking skills.
+As a lawyer, particularly if you have worked in private practice, you possess qualities that are desirable to many commercial teams, including a high IQ, attention to detail, the ability to work well under stress, the ability to remain calm in crisis situations, the ability to build relationships and establish trust, as well as business development and public speaking skills.

-As an internal employee, it is much easier to demonstrate all of this to non-legal hiring managers and HR decision makers – and move into the role of your choice.
+As an internal employee, it is easier to demonstrate these qualities to your non-legal hiring managers and HR teams and transition into the role of your choice.